Lucia's Blog: 2021

 • Our War Is As Real As The Visible World:

-Those things that we can see, hear, touch, smell, or taste are real and not fiction.
+Things we can see, hear, touch, smell, or taste are real, not fiction.
 We can experience these things with the senses God has given us.
 Those invisible things we cannot see, hear, touch, smell, or taste are still as real as the invisible world.
 In Ephesians 6:12, we are given further truth.

 "For our wrestling is not against flesh and blood (contending with physical opponents), but against the principalities, against the powers, against the world-rulers of this darkness (present), against the spiritual hosts of wickedness in the heavenly (supernatural) places."

-You see, while we live in this present visible world, we also live in the unseen world that Paul describes.
-The unseen world is described as the place where evil beings dwell.
-But it is also the place where Christ and all Christians dwell.
-In our text, I believe the spiritual or heavenly realm is much greater than our physical realm.
-In Ephesians 1:3, Paul wrote.
+You see, while we live in this visible world, we also live in the unseen world that Paul describes.
+The unseen world is described as the place where evil beings dwell but also where Christ and all Christians dwell.
+In our text, the spiritual or heavenly realm is much greater than our physical realm.
+Paul wrote this in Ephesians 1:3.

 "Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places"